mmahnken/pronounce_gaelic/README.md

  - make reasoned pronunciation attempts using an engaging game interface
  - see visual feedback of your pronunciation attempt
  - algorithmic comparison of your pronunciation and a native speaker's pronunciation
- - measure your improvement in high scores
+ - track your improvement with high scores